IOActive/RepoSsessed/README.md

 2. Use the provided scripts to perform the actual searches.

 If you're doing #2, simply clone this repo, <code>cd</code> into it, drop the repo you want to test into the <code>./target</code> directory, and then run the <code>./repossessed.sh</code> script, which will create your results in <code>results.txt</code>.

+## Next steps

+With secrets being covered fairly well, the next thing I want to add to the project are some rudimentary source code checks.

+- Use of deprecated APIs within code.
+- Use of dangerous functions.
+- Use of blacklisted patterns.
+- Etc.

+Basically, if it's possible to <code>grep</code> for a string within a particular language's code, and find something that should not ever be done, I'm going to try to include it here.

+High false negative, but also low false positive.
+I think that's the right tradeoff for something like this.
+And if you have any examples you'd like to see included, please let me know via Issues.

 ## Credits